Vintage Chicken Scratch design

 What Is Chicken Scratch Embroidery?

 As the early settlers moved across America, the craft came with them.
 Thus, it’s known by different names: Amish embroidery, depression lace, lace stitch, and snowflake embroidery.

-Additional materials needed to complete: Hoop, needle and floss.
+Additional materials needed to complete: Backing, batting, hoop, needle, floss and thread.

 Floss requirements included.

 Approximate quilt requirements (assembled with 3″ stripping): Twin – 4 pkg; Full – 5 pkg; Queen – 6 pkg; King – 6 pkg.

 Floss required for 733514